Arnold McCuller

 Arnold McCuller (born August 26, 1950) is an American vocalist, songwriter, and record producer, born and raised in Cleveland, Ohio.
 He was active as a solo artist and session musician, but is perhaps best known for his work as a touring back-up singer with artists such as James Taylor, Linda Ronstadt, Phil Collins, Beck, Bonnie Raitt, and Todd Rundgren.
 He toured for forty-five years with Taylor and is an audience favorite for his featured vocal parts on the songs "Shower the People", "I Will Follow", and "Is That the Way You Look".
 He has also toured extensively with Collins and is one of the main lead vocalists on the live version of "Easy Lover".
 In 2010 McCuller joined the Troubadour Reunion Tour supporting James Taylor and Carole King.

+Early life

+McCuller began his career singing with the choral ensemble, the Prestonians, in Cleveland, Ohio.
+At 21, McCuller was an actor-singer with the Los Angeles company of “Hair” touring with the road company from 1971 until 1973.

+In 1975, through the New York Community Choir, McCuller joined Phillip Ballou, Benny Diggs and Arthur Freeman as a member of the vocal group Revelation, releasing their debut album of the same name, on RSO Records.

 Film

 McCuller has had numerous acting parts in films, particularly in movies centered on music, such as American Hot Wax (1978) and The Hollywood Knights (1980).
 He appeared in the film The Sum of All Fears singing "The Star-Spangled Banner".
 Although he did not appear onscreen in Duets, his vocals were blended with those of actor Andre Braugher to make a composite singing voice for the character "Reggie Kane"; in the film, Reggie Kane sang with Paul Giamatti on "Try a Little Tenderness" and performed an a cappella version of "Free Bird".

 McCuller also performed the song "Nowhere to Run" for the 1979 film The Warriors, which appears on the film's soundtrack (A&M Records); and was one of the four singers in the "guitar duel sequence" in the 1986 film Crossroads, with Ry Cooder.